beatty/applepay_crypto_demo/README.md

 Basic demo-quality implementation of Apple Pay In-App payment crypto, as described at https://developer.apple.com/library/ios/Documentation/PassKit/Reference/PaymentTokenJSON/PaymentTokenJSON.html

+_If you like this kind of stuff, come work at Clover (https://www.clover.com/).
+Fork this repo and do something useful._

 Here's the process to play:
  - Create your own ECDSA keypair and generate the CSR (using Keychain)
  - Send the CSR to Apple and get save the resulting .cer file